Tencent/feflow/README.md

 - Powerful plugin system, easy to extend.
 - Integrate with Yeoman, easy to initialize project based on yeoman generators.
 - Define a series of standards including commit standard and ESlint standard.
+- Seperate CLI core and plugins, it will force update when not compatible with latest version.

 ## Installation